Attorney Detail Banner

 Tel: +44 20 7653 2000 Fax: +44 20 7653 2100

-Megan specialises in corporate disputes relating to ‘busted deals’ and share purchase agreements, the technology sector and media disputes.
-She has extensive experience acting for corporations and individuals in litigation before the English Courts and arbitrations and under a range of applicable laws and across major arbitral institutions (including SIAC, ICC, LCIA and HKIAC).
-She acts both claimant and defence side in shareholder disputes, in high value arbitrations, and more recently taking a lead role in the team pursuing a £2.2bn collective action against Meta before the Competition Appeal Tribunal.
+Megan specialises in competition litigation, corporate disputes relating to ‘busted deals’ and share purchase agreements, and the technology sector.
+However, she retains a broad practice, with extensive experience acting for corporations and individuals in litigation before the English Courts (including the Competition Appeal Tribunal), Court’s in other common law jurisdictions (including Singapore and the DIFC) and arbitrations and under a range of applicable laws and across major arbitral institutions (including SIAC, ICC, LCIA and HKIAC).

-Her recent experience includes acting for: Caliplay, a Mexican online gambling company, in its high value dispute with a subsidiary of UK listed company Playtech, spanning the Courts of England and Mexico; the FDIC in its competition law claim against the BBA, RBS, Lloyds, Deutsche Bank, Barclays, and UBS in relation to USD LIBOR manipulation in the English High Court; and the sellers under a English-law governed share purchase agreement in a Singapore seated arbitration worth in excess of USD$500m.
+Her recent experience includes acting for: Caliplay, a Mexican online gambling company, in its high value dispute with a subsidiary of UK listed company Playtech, spanning the Courts of England and Mexico; the FDIC in its competition law claim against the BBA, RBS, Lloyds, Deutsche Bank, Barclays, and UBS in relation to USD LIBOR manipulation in the English High Court; the sellers under a English-law governed share purchase agreement in a Singapore seated arbitration worth in excess of USD$500m; a subsidiary of a global investment manager in a dispute relating to its acquisition of a European bank; and the Class Representative in a £2.2bn collective action against Meta before the Competition Appeal Tribunal.

 Megan joined the firm in 2020, having previously trained at a Magic Circle law firm before practising in the international dispute resolution team at an international law firm.